 Fidesz – Magyar Polgári Szövetség és Kereszténydemokrata Néppárt (Fidesz–KDNP)

-Fidesz–KDNP is Hungary’s dominant right‑wing, national‑conservative governing alliance under Prime Minister Viktor Orbán, combining majoritarian nationalism, social conservatism and selective welfare with Eurosceptic, “illiberal” governance.
-It has held power almost continuously since 2010, reshaping institutions, the constitution and the media landscape to entrench its rule.
+Fidesz–KDNP is Hungary’s dominant right-wing, national-conservative alliance under former Prime Minister Viktor Orbán, combining majoritarian nationalism, social conservatism and selective welfare with Eurosceptic, “illiberal” governance.
+It held power almost continuously since 2010, reshaping institutions, the constitution and the media landscape to entrench its rule.
+Its defeat on April 12, 2026, to a party led by one of its own former loyalists, marks the end of the Orbán era but not the end of the party as an institutional force.

 Disinformation and alternative media

-The Fidesz ecosystem encompasses state media, party‑aligned private outlets and extensive online networks that disseminate polarising narratives about migration, “Brussels”, George Soros, LGBT rights and the opposition.
-Domestic and international monitoring from 2015–2025 consistently identifies government‑controlled media as central producers and amplifiers of disinformation and propaganda, often blurring lines between news and political advertising.
-Coordinated smear campaigns against opponents, NGOs and independent institutions frequently rely on misleading or false claims.
+The Fidesz ecosystem encompasses state media, party-aligned private outlets and extensive online networks that disseminate polarising narratives about migration, “Brussels”, George Soros, LGBT rights and the opposition.
+Domestic and international monitoring from 2015–2025 consistently identifies government-controlled media as central producers and amplifiers of disinformation and propaganda, often blurring lines between news and political advertising.
+Coordinated smear campaigns against opponents, NGOs and independent institutions frequently relied on misleading or false claims.
+As an opposition party, Fidesz retains control of significant media infrastructure and the incentive to continue using it.
 Disinformation/alternative media DMI risk is high.

 Foreign influence and external alignments

-Fidesz formally keeps Hungary in the EU and NATO but cultivates close political and economic ties with Russia and China while questioning EU sanctions, rule‑of‑law conditionality and some collective security decisions.
-Litigation and investigative material document cases involving opaque energy, infrastructure and financial deals with Russian and Chinese state‑linked entities, raising concerns that strategic sectors and narratives are vulnerable to foreign influence, even if direct party financing from these states is not transparently proven.
-Government‑controlled media regularly echo Kremlin‑friendly and Beijing‑friendly talking points, particularly on Ukraine, energy and “sovereignty”.
+Fidesz formally kept Hungary in the EU and NATO but cultivated close political and economic ties with Russia and China while questioning EU sanctions, rule-of-law conditionality and some collective security decisions.
+Investigative material documents cases involving opaque energy, infrastructure and financial deals with Russian and Chinese state-linked entities.
+As an opposition party, its capacity to set foreign policy is removed, but its established relationships and narratives remain.
 Foreign influence DMI risk is high.

 Media capture, advertising and public service media

-Fidesz has engineered one of Europe’s most extensive systems of media capture: public broadcaster MTVA effectively functions as state propaganda, while a large share of private outlets has been consolidated into a pro‑government conglomerate enjoying privileged state advertising.
-Legal changes, ownership transfers to party‑aligned oligarchs and selective distribution of public advertising have marginalised independent outlets and created a strongly unbalanced media environment.
-Editorial independence in public service media is severely compromised, and self‑censorship is widespread.
-Media capture, advertising and PSB‑control DMI risk is high.
+Fidesz engineered one of Europe’s most extensive systems of media capture: public broadcaster MTVA effectively functioned as state propaganda, while a large share of private outlets was consolidated into a pro-government conglomerate.
+This infrastructure does not disappear with electoral defeat: the new government will need to actively reform it, and Fidesz retains commercial and legal levers through its affiliated business networks.
+Media capture, advertising and PSB-control DMI risk is high.

 Corruption, litigation and institutional integrity

-Litigation records from 2015–2025 describe numerous high‑profile corruption, procurement and conflict‑of‑interest cases involving Fidesz‑linked politicians and oligarchs, many focusing on EU funds, public tenders and strategic sectors.
-While domestic law‑enforcement often fails to pursue these cases effectively, EU bodies and investigative journalists have documented systematic favouritism and enrichment of a narrow elite close to the prime minister.
-Hungary’s party‑ and state‑funding structures have been reshaped to benefit Fidesz–KDNP, blurring boundaries between party, state and business.
+Litigation records from 2015–2025 describe numerous high-profile corruption, procurement and conflict-of-interest cases involving Fidesz-linked politicians and oligarchs.
+EU bodies and investigative journalists have documented systematic favouritism and enrichment of a narrow elite close to the former prime minister.
+These networks remain intact after the election and the legal proceedings surrounding them continue.
 DMI corruption and institutional integrity risk is high.

 Press freedom, harassment and treatment of media